11th Cat

-11th Cat (열한번째 고양이 Yeolhanbeonjjae Goyang'i) is a fictional fantasy/romance Korean manhwa written by Kim Mi-kyung.
+11th Cat is a fictional fantasy/romance Korean manhwa written by Kim Mi-kyung.
 It follows Rika, a spunky, yet clumsy, and forgetful girl who hopes to become a wizard, and her friends on their adventures.

 Storyline

 Cute and charming, yet not so bright little Rika is training to become a real wizard.
 The first step is to find a magic staff.
 Ah, that can't be too hard, can it?
 As Rika and Eujen journey deep into the forest in search of this wonderful magic staff, Rika loses her way.
 She winds up in an unfortunate chance encounter with the dark sorcerer who kidnapped the princess!
 Will Rika be able to free the princess and become a real wizard?
 Follow this cute fantasy story with Rika and find out.